Solved: Dropbox Can't Upload Empty Folders in Chrome Error

 Workaround 2.
 Use CBackup to upload files to Dropbox for free

 However, the Dropbox desktop application would also have problems such as the application cannot be opened or the files are not synchronized from time to time.
 You can avoid these problems with an error-free cloud backup service- CBackup.

 CBackup is a popular and reputable tool that allows you to backup files to clouds including Dropbox, Google Drive, OneDrive for free.
 With its automatic backup feature, you don't need to worry about forgetting to back up your files.

 In addition, CBackup offers CBackup Cloud to store files, which provides 10GB of free space.
-If you have larger storage requirements, you can upgrade to up to 10,000GB of storage space at a very low price.
+If you have larger storage requirements, you can upgrade to up to 5TB of storage space at a very low price.

 Step 2.
-Choose My Storage on the left menu and click Add Cloud.
+Choose My Storage on the left menu and click Add Clouds.
 Then, select Dropbox and continue to complete the authorization to make CBackup link with your Dropbox storage.

 Step 3.
-Go to Backup Tasks, and tap on New Task.
+Go to Backup, and tap on Backup PC to Public Cloud.

 Step 4.
 Edit the task name so that you can identify it.
 Choose computer files to backup to Dropbox.
 And select Dropbox.
 Press Start Backup to backup your computer data to Dropbox.

-✎Note: You can choose Cloud Files in this step to locate and backup data in other cloud drives to Dropbox.
+✎Note: You can locate and backup data in other cloud drives to Dropbox.
 For example, you can backup OneDrive to Dropbox effortlessly.